tardate/LittleCodingKata/methods/conventionalcommits/README.md

 * fix: bug fix → PATCH bump
 * BREAKING CHANGE: (or ! after type) → incompatible API change → MAJOR bump

-* a commit that has a footer `BREAKING CHANGE:`, or appends a `!` after the type/scope, introduces a breaking change (correlating with MAJOR in Semantic Versioning)

 Status?

 * the idea has been adopted or at least considered by many teams